Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: A KPZ-type equation driven by a purely spatial white noise

 but we apply the second part of Corollary \ref{cor} instead of the first.
 Since $\frac{1+\delta-\alpha-\gamma}{2}<\min\{\frac{4\alpha-\beta-1}{2},\frac{\alpha-\beta}{2}\}$ the conclusion follows. \end{proof}

-At this point we need to indentify $v'$, $Q^X$ and $v^\sharp$ so that we can establish a fixed point map in the space of paracontrolled distributions.
-To do so, let $(v,v')\in\D_T^Q$ and notice that $v$ solves~\eqref{KPZmilduQ} if and only if $v^\sharp$ solves
+At this point we need to indentify $v'$, $Q$ and $v^\sharp$ so that we can establish a fixed point map in the space of paracontrolled distributions.
+To do so, let $(v,v')\in\D^{\alpha}_{Q,T}$ and notice that $v$ solves~\eqref{KPZmilduQ} if and only if $v^\sharp$ solves

+where $R^v$ was introduced in~\eqref{remainder1}.
 Now, we expect $v^\sharp$ to have spatial regularity greater than the one of $v$ but all the terms in the first line, not involving the initial condition have regularity $\alpha+1$ and not better.
-The point here is to take advantage of the difference and prove it has regularity better than each of its summands.
-The next Proposition will suggest how to take $v'$ and $Q$ in order to achieve the hoped result.
+The point here is to take advantage of the difference and prove it is more regular than each of its summands.
+As the next Proposition shows, this is indeed the case upon choosing $v'$ and $Q$ wisely.

 \begin{proposition} Let $\alpha,\,\beta,\,\gamma$ and $\delta$ be as in Definition \ref{paracontrolled}.
-Let $\X\in\XR^\varrho$, for $\frac{2}{5}<\alpha<\varrho<\frac{1}{2}$, and $f$ be such that
+Let $\XX\in\XR^{\varrho,r}$, for $\frac{2}{5}<\alpha<\varrho<\frac{1}{2}$, and $f$ be such that

 then

 \end{proposition} \begin{proof} Let us rewrite the left hand side of (\ref{vsharp}) as

 Let us consider the two summands separately.
 Thanks to Proposition~\ref{prop:Schauder},~\eqref{irr1} is bounded by